Oxford Science Enterprises

-Oxford Sciences Enterprises is an early-stage venture capital firm with over $800M in AUM based in Oxford, UK.
+Oxford Science Enterprises (OSE) (Previously known as Oxford Sciences Innovation) is a British early-stage venture capital firm with over $800M in AUM based in Oxford, UK.
 It operates in partnership with the University of Oxford, as the university's preferred investor, several prominent financiers back the firm, including Google Ventures, Sequoia Capital, Tencent, Huawei and Invesco.

 The firm uses academic research from the university's science departments to form commercial businesses, also known as spin-outs.

-Founding & Management
+History

-The company was founded in 2015 by David Norwood, who was previously the founder of the IP Group, which initially invested only in spinoffs from the university's chemistry department.
+The company was founded as Oxford Sciences Innovation (OSI) in 2015 by David Norwood, who was previously the founder of the IP Group, which initially invested only in spinoffs from the university's chemistry department.
 Oxford Sciences Enterprises initially raised £600m from investors, which included Lansdowne Partners and Google Ventures.
 Google Ventures partners Tom Hulme and Dr Krishna Yeshwant also joined OSI's advisory board, along with Google AI researcher Demis Hassabis, founder of DeepMind.